NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 ## PRAS terminology

-In the following specification, generators, generator-storage units, storage devices, and lines are sometimes refered to generically as "resources".
+In the following specification, generators, generator-storage units, storage devices, demand response devices, and lines are sometimes refered to generically as "resources".
-Similarly, regions (a grouping of generators, generator-storage units, and storage devices) and interfaces (a grouping of lines) are sometimes referred to generically as "resource collections".
+Similarly, regions (a grouping of generators, generator-storage units, storage, and demand response devices) and interfaces (a grouping of lines) are sometimes referred to generically as "resource collections".

 ## HDF5 File Structure